Seizures for Forfeiture by Tampa Police Department

 Forfeiture Actions Involving U.S. Currency

-U.S. currency is frequently used in felony transactions and is often proceeds of a felony offense.
+U.S. currency is frequently used in felony transactions and is often considered to be the proceeds of a felony offense.
 Examples of money being used in a way prohibited under the forfeiture action that are listed in the SOP include the following:

 - A confidential informant makes several controlled purchases of marijuana from a suspect at his residence.
 A search warrant is obtained for the residence.
 A search of the residence reveals several pounds of marijuana, various items of drug paraphernalia and $10,000.00 cash.
 The suspect cannot provide a legitimate explanation or source for the $10,000.00.
 The cash is subject to forfeiture.

-Other property commonly used in the commission of a felony is subject to seizure with proper documentation establishing a connection between the use of the property and the crime.
-This other types of property seized for forfeiture can include any of the following:
+Property commonly used in the commission of a felony is subject to seizure with proper documentation establishing a connection between the use of the property and the crime, including:

 - Jewelry – quite often received in exchange for narcotics, or purchased with the proceeds from illicit crimes;